micro-os-plus/micro-os-plus-iii/tests/README.md

 ### cmsis-os-validator

-This tests uses the Arm CMSIS Validator.
+This test uses the Arm CMSIS Validator.

 ### deprecated